dmitryweiner/lost-and-found/README.md

   * [x] Spinner for images.
   * [x] Tile images for mobile.
   * [x] Show "deselect" button on tag.
+  * [ ] Show "Upload your photos" as [alert](https://mui.com/material-ui/react-alert/) which is visible if there are no photos or user not closed it.
   * [ ] Select multiple tags.
   * [ ] Pagination or infinite loading.
   * Photo block: